Ridbowt/TrayFlag/README.md

 1. Go to the [**Releases**](https://github.com/Ridbowt/TrayFlag/releases) page.
 2. Download the latest `.zip` archive (e.g., `TrayFlag-v1.2.0-windows-x64.zip`).
 3. Unzip the archive.
-This will create a `TrayFlag.dist` folder.
+This will create a `TrayFlag` folder.
-4. Open the `TrayFlag.dist` folder and run `TrayFlag.exe`.
+4. Open the `TrayFlag` folder and run `TrayFlag.exe`.

 **Important Note:** You will see many files (`.dll`, `.pyd`) alongside `TrayFlag.exe`. **These are all necessary parts of the application** (Python runtime, GUI libraries, etc.).
 Please do not move or delete them.
 This file structure is intentionally used to minimize false positive detections by antivirus software.